Visit Writing-on-Stone Provincial Park, Canada

-Writing-on-Stone is a sacred landscape: a place of special spiritual significance to the Blackfoot people who hunted and travelled these great plains for thousands of years.
+Writing-on-Stone is a sacred landscape: a place of special spiritual significance to the Blackfoot people who hunted and traveled these great plains for thousands of years.

 The Blackfoot’s long and intimate relationship with the land is revealed by an inspiring wealth of First Nations carvings, petroglyphs, paintings and pictographs that cover the faces of sheer sandstone cliffs.

-First created as a Provincial Park in 1957, the archeological preserve was established in 1977 to ensure the protection of the largest concentration of rock art on the North American plains.
+First created as a Provincial Park in 1957, the archaeological preserve was established in 1977 to ensure the protection of the largest concentration of rock art on the North American plains.

 Places & hotels on the map

 - Head-Smashed-In Buffalo Jump 102 miles away

 - Waterton Lakes National Park 106 miles away

 - Fernie 158 miles away